SharePoint/sp-dev-docs/docs/general-development/customizing-ranking-models-to-improve-relevance-in-sharepoint.md

 #### Neural network

 The neural network defines a nonlinear combination of rank scores from rank features.
-Currently, SharePoint Server 2013 supports neural networks that are limited to one hidden layer with up to eight neurons.
+Currently, SharePoint supports neural networks that are limited to one hidden layer with up to eight neurons.